Tag Archives: Richard Kiel

 Grade: A-

-Moonraker (1979) is an installment of the James Bond film franchise not usually well regarded and rarely appearing on critic’s top ten lists.
+Moonraker (1979) is an installment in the James Bond film franchise, not usually well regarded and rarely appearing on critics’ top-ten lists.

-Perhaps a reason for this is the timing of the film, hot on the heels of the late 1970’s Star Wars craze.
+Perhaps a reason for this is the film’s timing, hot on the heels of the late 1970’s Star Wars craze.
 Plans for a different Bond film were scrapped in favor of an outer space story.

 Regardless, I adore most of Moonraker, save for the final thirty minutes when the plot gets way too far-fetched for anyone’s good.